Where-are-my-Arms/wama2/README.md

 * show time running out
 * right now controllers change color to show the 'target color' -- should it stay like this, or something else?
 * visual improvements
+* start game button
-* start game button, show score at end
+* show score at end
+* add tick-tock back ground sound?